cucumber/docs/content/cucumber/hooks.md

 **Think twice before you use Hooks!**
 Whatever happens in Hooks is invisible to people who only read the Features.
-You should consider using [Background](/gherkin/background/) as a more explicit alternative, expecially if the setup should be readable by non-technical people.
+You should consider using [Background](/gherkin/background/) as a more explicit alternative, especially if the setup should be readable by non-technical people.

 ## Global Hooks